windmaomao/adventofcode/2015/md/00_pattern.md

 Given list of strings as input, what could be our general process of looking for answer?

 > There's a problem writing code as laundry list.
-Trying not to do that way is very time consuming, and fruitful at the same time.
+Trying not to do that is very time consuming, and fruitful at the same time.
 It gives you better chance finding this/next answer.

 #### Solution